 Claiming an Enhanced Rebate for the 8 per cent Portion of the HST

-When you purchase a new home from a builder, the builder may pay or credit the total amount of certain GST/HST rebates, including the existing GST/HST NHR and the existing Ontario NHR, that you are entitled to claim, directly to you so that you do not have to apply to the Canada Revenue Agency directly and wait to receive your rebate.
+When you purchase a new home from a builder, the builder may pay or credit the total amount of certain GST/HST rebates that you are entitled to claim directly to you so that you do not have to apply to the Canada Revenue Agency directly and wait to receive your rebate.

-Builders will not be able to pay or credit the enhanced Ontario NHR for homes where GST/HST becomes payable before federal regulations that would be necessary to implement the enhanced Ontario NHR are made.
+Builders will not be able to pay or credit the enhanced Ontario NHR for homes where GST/HST became payable before federal regulations that implement the enhanced Ontario NHR were made on June 12, 2026.

-The builder would not be able to credit the enhanced Ontario NRRPR (as is the case with the existing GST/HST NRRPR and Ontario NRRPR).
+The builder will not be able to credit the enhanced Ontario NRRPR (as is the case with the existing GST/HST NRRPR and Ontario NRRPR).

-If GST/HST becomes payable before such federal regulations are made, eligible purchasers will need to:
+If GST/HST became payable before the federal regulations were made, eligible purchasers will need to:

 • pay the GST/HST at closing; and

-• apply for the enhanced Ontario NHR directly with the Canada Revenue Agency after federal regulations that implement the enhanced Ontario NHR are made.
+• apply for the enhanced Ontario NHR directly with the Canada Revenue Agency.

-In any case, an eligible purchaser or builder of a residential property will be able to apply for the enhanced Ontario NHR or NRRPR with the Canada Revenue Agency after federal regulations that would be needed to implement it are made.
+In any case, an eligible purchaser or builder of a residential property will be able to apply for the enhanced Ontario NHR or NRRPR with the Canada Revenue Agency after June 12, 2026.

-It is expected that the Canada Revenue Agency would release updated rebate application forms for the enhanced Ontario NHR and NRRPR some time after federal regulations are made.
+It is expected that the Canada Revenue Agency will release updated rebate application forms for the enhanced Ontario NHR and NRRPR by mid-July.

 Claiming Provincial Relief Related to the 5 per cent Portion of the HST

-Relief related to the 5 per cent federal portion of the HST will need to be implemented under provincial law.
+Relief related to the 5 per cent federal portion of the HST has been implemented under the Retail Sales Tax Act.
 Details on the administration of the relief related to the 5 per cent federal portion of the HST will be made available at the earliest possible opportunity.

 Published: March 26, 2026